College Exploration and Application

 Most colleges maintain a web site on the Internet.
 Students may obtain site information in the Office of Guidance Services.
 Using the Internet is an excellent means to gain specific college information, policies, photos, etc.

-Numerous hard copy resources are available to students in the lobby of the Office of Guidance Services and in the media center/library.
-College catalogs, videos, CDs, college profile books, comparison books, rating books, scholarship catalogs, etc. can be found.
+College catalogs, college profile books, comparison books, rating books, scholarship catalogs, etc. can be found in the lobby of the Office of Guidance Services.
 Students are encouraged to use this valuable information.